catalindumitrache76/TFG/src/main/webapp/bower_components/bootstrap/README.md

 ### What's included

-Within the download you'll find the following directories and files, logically grouping common assets and providing both compiled and minified variations.
+Within the download you'll find the following directories and files, logically grouping com.unizar.phytoscheme.processes.common_methods assets and providing both compiled and minified variations.
 You'll see something like this:

 ```
 bootstrap/